the-senior-dev/sm_solid_js/README.md

 #### TASK 1 - Single Responsibility Principle

-Apply the **Single Responsability Principle** to split the code in [src/calculateTotalPricePerCategory.ts](/src/calculateTotalPricePerCategory.ts) into `functions/modules` that can change and evolve independently.
+Apply the **Single Responsibility Principle** to split the code in [src/calculateTotalPricePerCategory.ts](/src/calculateTotalPricePerCategory.ts) into `functions/modules` that can change and evolve independently.

 > "A class should have only one reason to change" - Clean Code